• Friday, December 5, 2025 at 7:00 p.m. AND

 • Sunday, May 3, 2026, at 4:00 p.m.
 Market Square Presbyterian Church, 20 S. Second St., Harrisburg.
 Arts on the Square presents the Market Square Sanctuary Choir and soloists present Requiem, Op.
 9 (1947) by Maurice Duruflé and Messe Solennelle in C-sharp minor, Op.
 16 (1899) by Louis Vierne, accompanied by internationally-known concert organist Isabelle Demers and organ scholar Ethan J. Draper.
 Suggested donation of $15 to support Arts on the Square programming includes complimentary parking in the adjacent Market Square Garage. artsonthesquare.net.

 • Sunday, May 3, 2026, at 4:00 p.m.
-Pine Street Presbyterian Church 310 N. Third St, Harrisburg presents Junwen Liang, a Chinese-born pianist hailed for his expressive artistry and dazzling technique, has emerged as a rising force on the international concert stage.
+Pine Street Presbyterian Church 310 N. Third St, Harrisburg presents Junwen Liang, a Chinese-born pianist hailed for his expressive artistry and dazzling technique, who has emerged as a rising force on the international concert stage.
 A prizewinner of numerous international competitions and a featured soloist at venues from Carnegie Hall to the Kimmel Center.
 Junwen currently teaches at the University of Pennsylvania and is represented worldwide by Price Attractions.

 A reception follows the concert.